Car Accident ChiropractorWhat Are The Most Common Car Accident Injuries

 Drivers often experience chest injuries due to contact with the steering wheel.

-Even if you don't hit the steering wheel, your body will still experience a high level of force against the seat belt, which can cause severe bruising.
+Even if you don't hit the steering wheel, your body will still experience a high level of force against the seat belt, which can cause severe injury.

 -back to top